Get A Free Legal Consultation

 “Close, personal relationships are built this way,” he said.

 John grew up in a blue-collar home.
 His father has worked as a union electrician for over 33 years.
-His grandfather was also union.
+His grandfather was also a union worker.
 John values the work ethic his dad taught him because it serves him well while preparing clients’ cases and understanding their needs.

 “I see a little bit of my own family in almost every family I represent.
 That motivates me to help them obtain the justice they deserve,” John said.
 “Our clients trust us because we understand their struggle.”